Sivas Cumhuriyet University: Accommodation

 A dormitory managed by 'Credit and Dormitories Foundation' (Kredi ve Yurtlar Kurumu (KYK)) is serving to students in the campus area.
 The capacity of the dormitory is 1648 beds for females and 1152 beds for males, a total of 2790 beds.
 In addition, a student visitor house with 100 beds capacity is available for the students on campus.
-Toki houses, which are another available housing option, are in 2 kilometers distance to the university.
+TOKİ houses, which are another available housing option, are in 2 kilometers distance to the university.
 Most of the students are being able to find housing opportunities in the center city area that is about 15 minutes bus ride to the campus.

 Catering Services

 One central dining hall for students and one staff dining hall for academic and administrative staff are available in the campus area.
 The central dining hall has the capacity to serve 5200 students at the same time.
 Three courses of meal at the calorie of 1,100-1,500 are served to the students and staff during the lunchtimes.
 More than 1,250 academically successful and low-income students are able to receive free lunch every day.

 There are also several cafeteria and cafes available at certain locations of the campus.